benradstone/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 ![Architecture: ADLS Gen1 to ADLS Gen2](/wandisco-documentation/img/arch_adlsg1_adlsg2.jpg)

-1. When initiating a migration, Fusion LiveMigrator will scan the ADLS Gen1 storage.
+1. When initiating a migration, LiveMigrator will scan the ADLS Gen1 storage.
-1. Any new files or differences are read by the Fusion IHC in the ADLS Gen1 zone, and replicated to the Fusion Server in the ADLS Gen2 zone.
+1. Any new files or differences are read by the IHC Server in the ADLS Gen1 zone, and replicated to the LiveData Plane Server in the ADLS Gen2 zone.
-1. The Fusion Server in the ADLS Gen2 zone will transform the ADLS Gen1 data to equivalent ADLS Gen2 changes.
+1. The LiveData Plane Server in the ADLS Gen2 zone will transform the ADLS Gen1 data to equivalent ADLS Gen2 changes.
 LiveMigrator will overwrite or skip existing files on the ADLS Gen2 storage depending on the settings used.